-This is a slightly revised and expanded version of an article that appeared in a special issue of Asian Perspective, 31, 1, Spring 2007 on "Reconciliation Between China and Japan."
-It is published at Japan Focus on June 19, 2007.
+This is a slightly revised and expanded version of an article that appeared in a special issue of Asian Perspective 31.1, Spring 2007 on "Reconciliation Between China and Japan."
+It was published at Japan Focus on June 19, 2007.